 5. Marketing & Sales Triggers

-The packages that you receive for any marketing automation tool are mostly time based.
+The packages that you receive for any marketing automation system are mostly time based.
 So you need to ask your vendor whether they can trigger different emails, sales tasks and break them based on different factors like - Time lapsed, emails opened, blogs read, links clicked, demographic data, location, web page visited, level of engagement, level of inactivity, etc.

 6. User Friendliness

-An marketing automation tool needs to be easy to use and intuitive for your marketing team that’s going to use it.
+An marketing automation platform needs to be easy to use and intuitive for your marketing team that’s going to use it.
 You shouldn’t need a web developer or designer to use the tool.
 However, it does require you to have marketing expertise.
 You can ask if they have good contacts with marketing agencies that can help you run your campaigns efficiently.

 7. Integration Capabilities

-If you’re looking for a marketing automation tool because you need to upgrade your digital presence, then its integration capabilities will play a crucial role in running your campaigns.
+If you’re looking for a marketing automation system because you need to upgrade your digital presence, then its integration capabilities will play a crucial role in running your campaigns.
 You need an marketing automation platform that offers website, blogging, CRM, analytics, along with marketing automation all in one box.

 8. Technical Support

-When you’re contemplating marketing automation, compare their locations and technical support facilities.
+When you’re contemplating marketing automation platforms, compare their locations and technical support facilities.
 Choose one that is closest; see if you can actually speak with a real person, and if they operate in the same business hours as yours.
 Location of server can play a vital role in the loading of your web pages and directly affect your search engine rankings.